About the Series

 October 22, 2001 7:00 PM - 8:30 PM

 One of the most enduring legacies of President Kennedy is his commitment to religious tolerance.
-Panelists confronted the religious misunderstandings that continue to fuel divison in our world.
-Speakers included Father Bryan Hehir, Dean of the Harvard Divinity School; Professor Leila Ahmed, author of Women and Gender in Islam; Robert Leikind, Director of the New England office of the Anti-Defamation League; Andrew Tarsy, Director of Civil Rights of the Anti Defamation League; and, Ambassador Charles Stith, former minister of the Union United Methodist Church and Ambassador to Tanzania at the time the U.S. Embassy was bombed.
+Panelists confronted the religious misunderstandings that continue to fuel division in our world.
+Speakers included Father Bryan Hehir, Dean of the Harvard Divinity School; Professor Leila Ahmed, author of Women and Gender in Islam; Robert Leikind, Director of the New England office of the Anti-Defamation League; Andrew Tarsy, Director of Civil Rights of the Anti Defamation League; and Ambassador Charles Stith, former minister of the Union United Methodist Church and Ambassador to Tanzania at the time the US Embassy was bombed.
 Host of WBUR's The Connection, Dick Gordon, moderated.

 Women Trailblazers - October 26, 2001

 October 26, 2001 5:30 PM - 7:00 PM

 In conjunction with the exhibition, Jacqueline Kennedy: The White House Years, an extraordinary group of women discussed their experiences as trailblazers in their fields and their insights concerning frontiers yet unconquered.
 Moderated by Carole Simpson of ABC News, speakers included: Geraldine Ferraro, first woman Vice Presidential nominee; Mae Jemison, first African American woman in space; and Wilma Mankiller, first women to serve as Chief of the Cherokee Nation.